owcer/buf/README.md

 ### exe = EXEcute Code Block

-Now, there is a function called `exe`, which takes in 3 parameters, x, y, z, and executes the code block at the found position.
-You can use this to do get practically infinite world code.
-You need to account for interruptions yourself though (for now).
+Takes 3 parameters, `x`, `y`, `z`, and an option 4th one, `myId`, and executes the code block at the found position.
-Note: if no code block is found, nothing happens.
 Also, when executing the code block, `thisPos` WILL work, and be at the location of being evaled.
 However, `myId` will be undefined in world code (since no specific person is executing the code), unless the function is called from a code block, where it will be the id of the player.
+Note: will not be able to load chunks on first player join.

 Code: